 - Impulsiveness and reward-seeking behavior

-- Negative affect, characterized by feelings such as rage, remorse, fear, and disregard
+- Feelings such as rage, remorse, fear, and disregard

 These characteristics, however, do not really explain the fundamental reasons for addiction.
 The following are some of the most common risk factors for ADHD addiction: